Leigh Delamere services

 Two services located on the M4 near Bristol.
 The eastbound side exterior is slightly larger and it has a small field by the hotel and a lot more trees.

-Restaurants: Burger King, Costa, Greggs, West Cornwall Pasty Co., Costa Express, Krispy Kreme
+Catering: Burger King, Costa, Greggs, West Cornwall Pasty Co., Costa Express, Krispy Kreme

 westbound only: Arlo's, Chow